 If you’re already an InvestorCarrot member, it’s crazy easy to do yourself (takes about 20 seconds) OR you can just reach out to us and we’ll help you paste the code in and be done with it.

 Go to your Power Editor in Facebook (or business.facebook.com for your business Facebook account) and click on “tools” and on “pixels”

 If you have already installed the pixel in the past, Facebook will automatically show the new pixel.
 Otherwise, Facebook will ask you to create a pixel and you can simply follow the brief instructions that show up.

 If you have a non-InvestorCarrot website reach out to your web guy or dig around in the website code to find the <head> section of your code and put that pixel code on any page you want to retarget visitors from.
 We suggest putting the Facebook pixel on every page on your website.

-If you’re a Carrot member, to add the pixel code to your site simply go to your website dashboard and go to Settings then Analytics & Scripts.
-Then paste that code in the big “Custom site wide tracking code” box (shown below).
+If you’re a Carrot member, to add the pixel code to your site simply go to your Carrot “Manage Site” dashboard and go to Settings then Analytics & Scripts.
+Then paste that code in the big “Additional Sitewide Tracking Scripts” box (shown below).
 Hit Save and you’re done!

 Step 2: Create A Custom Audience

 Now we need to tell Facebook who to serve up the ads to and to do that we need to create what they call a “Custom Audience” for those people who visit your website.

 To do that head back up to “Tools” and click “Audiences“.

 Then click “Create Audience” and choose “Custom Audience“.